5argon/arkham-starter/arkham-starter-sveltekit/src/lib/md/divider-print.md

     But, depending on how tight on the edge your printer can perform, you may want to increase the margin.
 But beware that if margin is too large, **it will start shrinking images** to honor that margin and required columns and rows per page.

-    On 300 DPI A4, size is 3508 x 2480.
-One divider is 1098 x 804.
-So on portrait A4 with 2 columns and 4 rows, remaining horizontal space is `2480 - (1098 * 2) = 284` and remaining vertical space is `3508 - (804 * 4) = 292`.
-Therefore, max margin before shrinking occurs is horizontal 142 and vertical 146, which when combined with spacings both 0, all dividers will stick tightly together at the center.
-(You may want to purposefully do this to reduce number of cuts, but missed cut will eat into the graphic of the other divider.)

   - On the Output section, use "Save all pages as files".
 Select destination and choose **PNG** as the format.
 PDF is there but I believe requires installing a plugin from this program's homepage, so PNG should be easier.
   - Press "Create" and check the output files.
 More than 8 files should overflow correctly to more sheets.
 Check one last time if they are all at size 3508 x 2480 or not.
 (If not, you may forgot to specify 300 DPI earlier.)